What is Basis Trading?

 - Basis trading is carried out of the perception or when the trader is of the opinion that the securities that they invested in are mispriced.

-- To execute a basis trading transaction, a trader would simply take a long position for the commodity, derivative, or underlying they perceive to be undervalued and opt a short position for the derivative or underlying they perceive to be overvalued.
+- To execute a basis trading transaction, a trader would simply take a long position in the commodity, derivative, or underlying they perceive to be undervalued or opt for a short position for the derivative or underlying they perceive to be overvalued.

 Basis Trading – Trading Instruments